Naimisha-14/ContactAppAutomation/README.md

 2. Download the appropriate version of Chrome webdriver executable for your browser and place it in the drivers folder of project directory.
 3. Clone this repository to your local machine.

-## Running Tests
-1. Navigate to the project directory.
-2. Install the dependencies using command `pip install -r requirements.txt`.
-The file requirements.txt is available in project repository.
-3. Execute tests using command `pytest --html=report.html`
-4. report.html file shall be generated in project directory

 ## Project Structure

 - `tests/`: Contains test classes.